LilaLiang/Oldagram/README.md

 ## Features

-- **Artist Profiles**: Each artist, like Van Gogh, gets a dedicated profile to showcase their artistry.
+- **Artist Profiles**: Each artist, like Van Gogh, gets a dedicated profile to showcase their artistry

 - **Post Artworks**: Artists can post their masterpieces, sharing them with a global audience.